NBChub/bgcflow_tutorial/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-This is a short tutorial on [BGCflow](https://github.com/NBChub/bgcflow) specifically made for the [KAIST visit to DTU workshop](https://nbchub.github.io/2022-06-30-dtu/).
+A short tutorial on using [BGCflow](https://github.com/NBChub/bgcflow).

 <!-- this is an html comment -->